United Kingdom

 • New arrivers will qualify for a new foreign income and gains (FIG) regime for their first four years of UK residence, provided they have been non-UK tax resident for the previous ten years.
 Under the FIG regime, they will not have to pay tax on their foreign income and gains and will be free to bring those funds into the United Kingdom.

-• Temporary Repatriation Facility (TRF) offers a two-tax-year window (2025/26 and 2026/27) for historic unremitted income and gains to be brought to the United Kingdom and taxed at a favourable rate of 12%.
+• Temporary Repatriation Facility (TRF) offers a three-tax-year window (2025/26, 2026/27 and 2027/28) for historic unremitted income and gains to be brought to the United Kingdom and taxed at a favourable rate of 12% for the first two years and 15% for the third year.

 Inheritance tax (IHT)